anne-urai/lab_wiki/Practical.md

 ### Conferences
 I normally go to the Dutch [NVP](https://www.societyforbrainandcognition.nl/) (more cognitive) or [DNM](https://dnm22.azuleon.org/) (more neuro) meetings in person, and to the virtual NeuroMatch conferences.
 Depending on your career stage and interests, you can consider attending FENS, SfN, ECVP, ASSC, CCN.

+- [Society for the Biology of Decision Making](https://sbdm2023.sciencesconf.org/), small meeting in Paris

 I strongly encourage students and postdocs to attend at least one summer school.
 Neuromatch Academy is fantastic, as is the in-person [Rauischolzhausen vision science](http://www.allpsych.uni-giessen.de/rauisch/) one.
 Feel free to explore meetings and conferences, and discuss where you'd like to go!

 ### Summer schools
 - Rauischolzhausen, vision science